antononcube/RakuForPrediction-book/Presentations/TRC-2021/TRC-2021-Antonov-Raku-for-Prediction.md

 1. Discuss and demonstrate Raku implementation of such software system and how Raku can be used to utilize it

-The system described in the presentation is ***multi-language*** from both natural language and programming language perspectives.
+The system we describe in the presentation is multi-language from both natural language and programming language perspectives.
+We give a large number of illustrating examples of its functionalities, scope, and principles.
+Current state and feature plans are given at the end.

 ---